 Method 1 - stretching the dough with hands

 - Dust your working space generously.
 Gently lift the first flattened dough ball.
-Let it hang for a few seconds so that it weighs itself down and stretches a little bit.
+Let it hang for a few seconds so that it weighs itself down and stretches.
 Do this for all sides by moving the dough with your fingers like a steering wheel.
 Now transfer it to your working space and dab it with 1-2 tablespoons of oil (or butter).
+(If the dough has rested well, it will immediately stretch a lot.)

 - Take a hold of the dough on the left and right edges.
 Spread your arms gently, stretching the dough further in the process.
 Then do the same on the top and bottom sides.
 You'll now have a big circular dough shape that's thinner on the inside and a little thicker on the outside edges.
 You can lightly lift it, and wave the dough in a motion similar to draping the tablecloth over the table to stretch it further.
 Now continue to stretch it with your hands.